moriaki3193/learningHaskell/README.md

 I will use only English so that I will be able to think in English easily.

 ## Daily goals
-### Fub 13th
+### Fub 14th
-To be able to define funciton named ``is-prime`` which determines weather the given number is a prime number or not.
+To be able to define funciton named calcArea which calculates area of circle using given radius.